ethanblake4/dart_eval/README.md

 Bridge interop enables the most functionality: Not only can Eval access the fields of an object, but it can also be extended, allowing you to create subclasses within Eval and use them outside of Eval.
-For example, bridge interop is used by Flightstream to enable the creation of custom Flutter widgets.
+For example, this can be used to create custom Flutter widgets that can be dynamically updated at runtime.

 However, it is also somewhat difficult to use, and it can't be used to wrap existing objects created in code you don't control.
 (For utmost flexibility at the expense of